andremandrade/aws-eb-gitlabci/README.md

-# Sample Elastic Beanstalk CI/CD
+# CI/CD for Elastic Beanstalk app using Gitlab CI

 ## Setup your Git Lab Runner